-Incorporating video into your content marketing is proven to increase email click through rates, website traffic and conversions, and brand awareness.
+Incorporating video into your content marketing is proven to increase email click-through rates, website traffic and conversions, and brand awareness.
 Videos are effective because they're fun to watch, easy to digest, and favored by almost every social media channel — making them the most important part of your content marketing strategy.

 Create targeted campaigns

-Treat every email you send as a hug.
-(A hug, really?
-Yes.)
 Each email that you send — whether it's to one person or 1,000 — should be crafted in a way where it feels like a personalized, one-to-one communication, aimed to make the recipient feel special.

-Segmenting email lists by audience — prospective students, applicants, current students, parents, faculty and alumni — and including personalization tokens (like their first name) will make them feel as though the content you've shared is just for them.
+Segmenting email lists by audience — prospective students, applicants, current students, parents, faculty, and alumni — and including personalization tokens (like their first name) will make them feel as though the content you've shared is just for them.

 Don't post the same content with the same strategy on every platform.

 Syndication isn't a content strategy.
-And while getting your content out there is better than having no presence at all, having a strategy behind where you post content and when will be the key behind the success of your campaigns.
+And while getting your content out there is better than having no presence at all, having a strategy behind where you post content and when will be the key to the success of your campaigns.

 With this piece of content, you can: